 – Last name: family_name

-iii) If they do not exist in your Microsoft Azure AD account, you must add them to your user profiles.
-See your Microsoft Azure AD documentation for information on how to add a new user or update an existing user profile.
+ii) If they do not exist in your Microsoft Entra ID account, you must add them to your user profiles or make them optional in IDaaS.
+See your Microsoft Entra ID documentation for information on how to add a new user or update an existing user profile.

 c.
 Optional.
-Select Update User (Verification) to update the IDaaS user to match the Identity Provider during verification.
+Select Update User (Verification) to update the IDaaS user to match the Identity Provider during Identity Provider verification (if verification is used by the Identity Provider).

 If you select Update User (Verification), the IDaaS system user attributes and any existing IDaaS custom user attributes can be set based on claim mappings.
 After user verification, the IDaaS user attributes are updated with the claim values.